aildnont/HIFIS-model/README.md

    _'cross_validation'_.
 3. Execute [train.py](src/train.py).
 A model will be trained for each train/test fold.
-A CSV will be generated that reports the performance metrics on the test sets for each fold, along with the average metrics for all folds.
-The file will be located in _results/experiments/_, and its filename will resemble the following
-   structure: _kFoldCVyyyymmdd-hhmmss.csv_, if you are training the HIFIS-MLP model (which is the default).
+A CSV will be generated that reports the performance metrics on the test sets for each fold, along with the mean and standard deviation of metrics for all folds.
+The file will be located in _results/experiments/_, and its filename will resemble the following structure: _kFoldCVyyyymmdd-hhmmss.csv_, if you are training the HIFIS-MLP model (which is the default).
 If you are training the HIFIS-RNN-MLP model, the file will be called _nestedCVyyyymmdd-hhmmss.csv_.

 ### Exclusion of sensitive features